Louie Louie: The Kingsmen (1963)

-It entered the top ten on the Billboard Hot 100 chart for December 7, and peaked at No. 2 the following week, a spot which it held for six non-consecutive weeks; it would remain in the top 10 throughout December 1963 and January 1964 before dropping off in early February.
+2, moved into the top ten on December 7, and peaked at No. 2 the following week, a spot it held for six non-consecutive weeks.
+It would remain in the top ten throughout December 1963 and January 1964 before dropping off in early February.
 In total, the Kingsmen's version spent 16 weeks on the Hot 100, selling a million copies by April 1964.
-"Dominique" by the Singing Nun and "There!
-I've Said It Again" by Bobby Vinton prevented the single from reaching No. 1 (although Marsh asserts that it "far outsold" the other records, but was denied Billboard's top spot due to lack of "proper decorum".)
-"Louie Louie" did reach No. 1 on the Cashbox and Music Vendor/Record World pop charts, as well as No. 1 on the Cashbox R&B chart.
-It was the last No. 1 on Cashbox before Beatlemania hit the United States with "I Want to Hold Your Hand".
+The Singing Nun's "Dominique" and Bobby Vinton's "There!
+I've Said It Again" prevented the single from reaching No. 1 (although Marsh asserts that it "far outsold" the other records, but was denied Billboard's top spot due to lack of "proper decorum".)
+"Louie Louie" did reach No. 1 on the Cash Box and Music Vendor/Record World pop charts, as well as No. 1 on the Cash Box R&B chart.
+In Canada it was No. 1 for three weeks beginning December 30, 1963.
+It was the last No. 1 on Cash Box before Beatlemania hit the United States with "I Want to Hold Your Hand".
 The Kingsmen version quickly became a standard at teen parties in the U.S. during the 1960s and, reaching No. 26 on the UK Singles Chart, was the preferred tune for a popular British dance called "The Shake".
-The first album, The Kingsmen In Person, peaked at No. 20 in 1964 and remained on the charts for over two years (131 weeks total) until 1966.
+The first album, The Kingsmen in Person, peaked at No. 20 in 1964 and remained on the charts for over two years (131 weeks total) until 1966.

-Due to the lyrics controversy and supported by the band's heavy touring schedule, the single continued to sell throughout 1965 and briefly reappeared on the charts in 1966, reaching No. 65 in Cashbox, No. 76 in Record World, and No. 97 in Billboard.
+Due to the lyrics controversy and supported by the band's heavy touring schedule, the single continued to sell throughout 1965 and, after being reissued in 1966 as "Louie Louie 64-65-66", briefly reappeared on the charts, reaching No. 65 in Cash Box, No. 76 in Record World, No. 97 in Billboard and cracking the Top 40 in the Washington market.
 Total sales estimates for the single range from 10 million to over 12 million with cover versions accounting for another 300 million.